AgileVentures/av-static-website/source/blog_articles/2017-10-03-av-ecosystem-review-rumours-of-agilebots-demise.html.markdown

     end
 ```

-Although I have to admit, there were a few rounds of thrashing to get there :-)  So I happened to start on the `.post_yt_link` method, but so basically I'll now need to do similar for the `.post_hangout_notification` method tests, although I'm feeling a little nervous about using spies, since I'd like to be checking that we don't send any messages we don't expect:
+Although I have to admit, there were a few rounds of thrashing to get there :-)  So I happened to start on the `.post_yt_link` method, and so basically I'll now need to do similar for the `.post_hangout_notification` method tests, although I'm feeling a little nervous about using spies, since I'd like to be checking that we don't send any messages we don't expect:

 ```rb
   describe '.post_hangout_notification' do